ashutoshmjain/gita/src/mathuraLanding.md

 </div>

-`Mathura` was the geographic center of `Bharata` — old India.
-It was also the physical origin of first scriptures - `Vedas`.
-And the mass adoption of the `written-word`. `Mahabharta` was scribed here -  in a series of eighteen `Parvas` (books).
-The legend says that `Mahabharata` was too big to scribe by humans.
-Thus the writer - `Krishna Dwaipayana` summoned help from the `Ganesa` - the elephant God.
+`Mathura` was the geographic center of `Bharata` — the old India.
+It was also the physical origin of auspicious scriptures - `Vedas`.
+And the mass adoption of the written-word. `Mahabharta` was scribed here -  in a series of eighteen `Parvas` (books).
+The legend says that `Mahabharata` was too big to scribe for humans.
+Thus the writer - `Krishna Dwaipayana` summoned help from `Ganesa` - the elephant God [picture above].
+Considered as embodiment of "intelligence" in Hindu belief system, `Ganesa` is also known as `vighn vighnesh` - the biggest problem solver - obviously on account of his super natural intelligence - almost like still elusive "artificial general intelligence".

 ‘Text’ was the new medium.
 It was somewhat similar to our migration from analog to digital.
 Not only did it demand new "scribing" skills, it also meant the populations must learn to "read" -  beyond a select class of teachers or sages.
 New tools such as Pen, Ink and Palm leaves were invented; just the way we needed mass adoption of computers in early nineties.
 Divine intelligence `Ganesa` was invoked to usher the humanity into this new era, just the way we are using "large language models" in current digital realm.